How The U.S. Hacked ISIS

 "We had to understand, how did all of that work?"
 Buckner said.
 "And so, what is the best way to cause confusion online?"

-The ideas that flowed up from operators like Neal were endless.
+The ideas that flowed up from operators like Neil were endless.
 Let's drain their cellphone batteries; or insert photographs into videos that weren't supposed to be there.
 Task Force ARES would watch, react and adjust its plans.
 It would change passwords, or buy domain names, delete content, all in a way that made it (mostly) look like it was just run-of-the mill IT problems.

 "Pinwheels of death; the network's working really slow," Cardon couldn't help smiling as he went through the list.
 "People get frustrated."

-According to three people who were privy to after-action reports, ISIS's media operation was a shadow of its former self six months after Neal said "Fire" to start Operation Glowing Symphony.
+According to three people who were privy to after-action reports, ISIS's media operation was a shadow of its former self six months after Neil said "Fire" to start Operation Glowing Symphony.
 Most of the media operations servers were down and the group had not been able to reconstitute them.

 There were lots of reasons for that, not the least of which is that getting a new server in the middle of a war zone deep inside Syria isn't easy to do.
 ISIS had plenty of cash but few credit cards, bank accounts or reputable emails that would allow it to order new servers from outside the country.
 Buying new domain names, which are used to identify IP addresses, is also complicated.